takuma0531/movie-viewer-server/README.md

 ### Comment Route
 - get all comments (admin only)
+- get by id
 - get comments related to a movie
 - add a comment with a rating (rating should have a comment id as a foreign key)
 - delete a comment (admin only)

 ### Rating Route
+- get by id
 - get a list of sorted-by-ages-ratings for analysis based on age
 - get a list of sorted-by-continent-ratings for analysis based on continent
 ```